Fun Stink Bug Facts For Kids | Kidadl

 What type of animal is a stink bug?

-Stink bugs are insects that are considered pests across the globe.
+Stink bugs are insects that are considered a nuisance pest.
 They give out an unpleasant odor.

 What class of animal does a stink bug belong to?